FEAT-ML/scengen/README.md

 3. use a **random file** from **directory** with Keyword `pickfile`, e.g. `DemandSeries: pickfile(timeseries/demand)`
 4. use a **random draw** in **range** (separated by `;`) with Keyword `range`, e.g. `DemandSeries: range(1000; 1300)`

+These can also be applied to all other fields in the `base_template` file.
 See also the exemplary files in section `Relevant Files`.

 #### `estimation`